Andrew Carnegie: On wealth

 As early as 1868, at age 33, he drafted a memo to himself.
 He wrote: "...
 The amassing of wealth is one of the worse species of idolatry.
 No idol more debasing than the worship of money."
 In order to avoid degrading himself, he wrote in the same memo he would retire at age 35 to pursue the practice of philanthropic giving, for "... the man who dies thus rich dies disgraced."
-However, he did not begin his philanthropic work in all earnest until 1881, at age 46, with the gift of a library to his hometown of Dunfermline, Scotland.
+However, he did not begin his philanthropic work in earnest until 1881, at age 46, when he gifted a library to his hometown of Dunfermline, Scotland.

 Carnegie wrote "The Gospel of Wealth", an article in which he stated his belief that the rich should use their wealth to help enrich society.
 In that article, Carnegie also expressed sympathy for the ideas of progressive taxation and an estate tax:

 The growing disposition to tax more and more heavily large estates left at death is a cheering indication of the growth of a salutary change in public opinion.
 The State of Pennsylvania now takes—subject to some exceptions—one-tenth of the property left by its citizens.
 The budget presented in the British Parliament the other day proposes to increase the death duties; and, most significant of all, the new tax is to be a graduated one.
 Of all forms of taxation, this seems the wisest.
 Men who continue hoarding great sums all their lives, the proper use of which for public ends would work good to the community from which it chiefly came, should be made to feel that the community, in the form of the State, cannot thus be deprived of its proper share.
 By taxing estates heavily at death the State marks its condemnation of the selfish millionaire's unworthy life.

 The following is taken from one of Carnegie's memos to himself:

 Man does not live by bread alone.
 I have known millionaires starving for lack of the nutriment which alone can sustain all that is human in man, and I know workmen, and many so-called poor men, who revel in luxuries beyond the power of those millionaires to reach.
 It is the mind that makes the body rich.
 There is no class so pitiably wretched as that which possesses money and nothing else.
 Money can only be the useful drudge of things immeasurably higher than itself.
 Exalted beyond this, as it sometimes is, it remains Caliban still and still plays the beast.
 My aspirations take a higher flight.
 Mine be it to have contributed to the enlightenment and the joys of the mind, to the things of the spirit, to all that tends to bring into the lives of the toilers of Pittsburgh sweetness and light.
 I hold this the noblest possible use of wealth.